Brian Stelter: Personal life

-Stelter was raised Methodist, and is now nonreligious.
+Stelter was raised Methodist, and he is now nonreligious.
 Stelter dated CNBC anchor Nicole Lapin in 2011.
 He stated he had to inform his editor of the relationship, and he agreed not to cover CNBC while they were dating.

 On February 22, 2014, he married Jamie Shupak, a traffic anchor for NY1.
 The couple married in a Jewish ceremony, and are raising their children in Shupak's Jewish faith.
-They have two children.
-They live in Manhattan, New York City.
+They live in Manhattan.